Senuch/Pokemon-Cards/README.md

 ivysaur
 ```
 Each pokemon name is expected to be in a new line.
 On starting game it will read and sanitize the input file and display pokemon cards.
 In case file is not present game will not load anything and display an appropriate message.
+## Creating build and running inside unity
+To run the project load the scene named `Main` inside unity located in `Levels/Scenes` folder.
+Make sure the resolution is `1920x1080` both inside the editor and during build creation for optimal view.
+Make sure to select standalone build for your target platform and hit build.